flutter/website/platform-channels.md

 1. Select the menu item 'File > Open...'

 1. Navigate to the directory holding your Flutter app, and select the `android` folder inside it.
 Click OK.

-1. Open the file `MainActivity.kt` located in the `java` folder in the Project view.
+1. Open the file `MainActivity.kt` located in the `kotlin` folder in the Project view.
+(Note: If you are editing using Android Studio 2.3, note that the 'kotlin' folder will be shown as-if named 'java'.)

 Next, inside the `onCreate` method, create a `MethodChannel` and call `setMethodCallHandler`.
 Make sure to use the same channel name as was used on